mweststrate/mxgit/README.md

 =====
 DISCLAIMER: DO NOT USE SVN OR SVN RELATED TOOLS (SUCH AS THE MODELER BUILT-IN FUNCTIONS FOR UPDATE, COMMIT, BRANCH, MERGE, HISTORY) ON REPOSITORIES MANAGED BY GIT + MXGIT DIRECTLY.

-mxgit is small utlity that makes working with git in mendix projects a breeze.
-It simulates an Teamserver / SVN repository so that the modeler can properly detect changes and conflicts, in the same way as when working on normal repositories.
-The tool should work under both windows and linux (this useful when operating on disks mounted in windows VM's).
+Mxgit: Small tool that helps versioning Mendix projects with git.

 The following features of the Mendix Business Modeler will work on git repositories when using mxgit:
 * Track changes, see changed documents
-* Rever documents inside the Mendix Business Modeler
+* Revert documents inside the Mendix Business Modeler
 * Investigate and solve merge conflicts

-* Note that after updating or committing the git repository, the model usually needs to be reopened to update the current state in the modeler.
+Mxgit integrates nicely in the git workflow, and should be picked up by git or any other git managing tool nicely if `mxgit --install` is run inside a repository.
+Mxgit runs on both windows and linux.

+Mxgit simulates an Teamserver / SVN repository which is recognized by the Mendix Business Modeler, so that it can properly detect changes and conflicts, in the same way as when working on normal Teamserver repositories.
+The simulated SVN repository is recognized by the Mendix Business Modeler, TortoiseSVN and svn commandline.
+But, since this is not a real repository normal SVN will not work and should not be used.
+Mxgit works with SVN 1.7, so it should compatible with all known versions of Mendix 4 and Mendix 5.

 # Installation

-The tool can be installed by using `npm`: `npm install -g mxgit`.

-If you don't have nmp / node installed on your machine, obtain it at (nodejs.org)[https://nodejs.org] or from your package manager.

-When using the tool under linux, `sqlite3` is a required dependency as well. (on Debian distro's, just `sudo apt-get install sqlite3`).

-mxgit works with SVN 1.7, so it should compatible with all known versions of Mendix 4 and Mendix 5.
+## Prerequisites

+### Windows
+You need to have nodejs and npm install.
+It can be downloaded from [nodejs.org](https://nodejs.org).

+### Linux
+You need to have nodejs, npm and sqlite3 installed.
+On debian based systems you can install those packages by running `sudo apt-get install nodejs npm sqlite3`.

+## Installation

+Just run `npm install -g mxgit`.
+You might need to run the command as administrator.

 # Getting started